 Discharge from the nose or eyes

 Lack of appetite

 Has your cat been sneezing?
-An occasional sneeze is normal but if your kitty has ongoing sneezing, then please contact your veterinarian.
-Frequent sneezing is typically a sign of infection whether it be viral, fungal or bacterial.
-Cats with viruses such as herpes are more prone to upper respiratory infections.
+An occasional sneeze is normal, but if your kitty has ongoing sneezing, then please contact your veterinarian.
+Frequent sneezing is typically a sign of infection, whether it be viral, fungal or bacterial.
+Cats with viruses such as herpes are more prone to URIs.
 If any of the following clinical signs are present, in addition to the sneezing, a veterinarian visit may be necessary:

 Runny or squinting eyes